TEFL in Sao Paulo

-The TEFL certification course in São Paulo takes place in a prime location in São Paulo’s most elegant district.
+TEFL in São Paulo takes place in a prime location in São Paulo’s most elegant district–Consolação.

 It is situated on the corner of Alameda Itu and Rua Augusta, near Av.
 Paulista and Rua Oscar Freire where the city’s main designer stores and luxury shopping centers are found.
 The area has a wide variety of bars and restaurants and is close to shopping centers, theaters and cinemas.

 The TEFL school is just a 10-minute walk from Consolação metro station, providing easy access to the city center.
 The TEFL program takes place on the ground floor of a sophisticated hi-riser that dominates the city skyline.
 The building features 24-hour security personnel.

 Please contact the school to arrange for a prepaid airport pickup.